 The knitting seamen

-On several islands, the knitted garments really stand out: unmistakeable bright colours from the Muhu island (Muhu pink), the extraordinary motifs, with vivid stripes from the Kihnu island (a strong own identity) and the island of Saaremaa with some bright colours, but less outspoken.
+On several islands, the knitted garments really stand out: unmistakable bright colours from the Muhu island (Muhu pink), the extraordinary motifs, with vivid stripes from the Kihnu island (a strong own identity) and the island of Saaremaa with some bright colours, but less outspoken.

-Because of the sea, a lot of cultural exchange took place between the islands and other countries, some within close range (eg Visby, Sweden and the Åland islands) and some further away (eg Shetland and the Faroe islands).
-This all was a result of the knitwear which seamen took with them from overseas.
-On their long journeys, the seamen even knit their own garments!
+Because of the sea, a lot of cultural exchange took place between the islands and other countries, some within close range (Visby in Sweden and the Åland islands in Finland) and some further away (Shetland islands in Scotland and the Faroe Islands, a self-governing archipelago, part of Denmark).

 In the southeast region, there are more similarities with Russian patterns compared with other parts of Estonia (for example, Setomaa has many Russian influences).
 However, no matter from which Estonian region the garments come from, originally it’s always sturdy fabric knitted from thin yarns.

-After giving some workshops about the country’s knitting style (to get people acquainted with Estonian knitting), the idea by the Dutch Knitters of designing their own Estonian mittens arose.
-This led to several visits to Estonia, reading relevant books, meeting famous Estonian knitters and a visit to the Estonian National Museum in Tartu (which hasn’t formally opened to the public yet).
+After giving some workshops about the country’s knitting style (to get people acquainted with Estonian knitting), the idea by The Dutch Knitters of designing their own Estonian mittens arose.
+This led to several visits to Estonia, reading relevant books, meeting famous Estonian knitters and a visit to the Estonian National Museum in Tartu.
 The museum houses a large collection of antique mittens, including some of which are centuries old.

-The process resulted in the Dutch Knitters designing 11 of their own patterns for mittens which make use of traditional Estonian motifs and techniques.
+The process resulted in The Dutch Knitters designing 11 of their own patterns for mittens which make use of traditional Estonian motifs and techniques.
 These 11 designs (and two designs for wrist warmers) found their way into the book called “Warm Hands”, combined with background information on Estonian knitting.

 Estonians are great knitters, so they only need a small part of the pattern and they know how to knit a mitten.
 In the book, the mittens are completely written out.
 Apart from this, the mittens have a Dutch touch: learning to knit in a traditional way, but more simple – although always with respect for the traditional, Estonian way.

-More information on the Dutch Knitters, on the book Warm Hands and the stories about their trips to Estonia can be found on their website.
+More information on The Dutch Knitters, on the book Warm Hands and the stories about their trips to Estonia can be found on their website.